 Welcome to the African Continent Edition of the Elevate Destinations Holiday Gift Guide!
 Was your trip to Africa canceled or postponed this year?
 Are you pining for Africa’s wide open spaces, beauty and cultural diversity?
 We sure are!

-We know taking a trip is a much more powerful way to learn about a destination, their people, their grace and strength but there are ways to support connection despite our current distance.
+We know taking a trip is a much more powerful way to learn about a destination, their people, and their grace and strength, but there are ways to support connection despite our current distance.
 With millions of tourism dollars gone unspent this year, why not take take some of those savings and support local business in African communities?
 We invite you to explore the vibrancy of African arts and culture through your holiday shopping.
 Give a gift to someone who loves a particular country or dreams of traveling there, knowing you are supporting local communities in your favorite destinations.

 We have put together a list of organizations and businesses offering beautiful gifts from around the continent.
 These sellers ship to the US.
 Happy, impactful shopping!

 Image above: An artisan weaves a basket for Azizi Life.

 - L’Atelier Kenya – Linen and cotton clothes and homeware inspired by nature, which support a private conservancy in Laikipia, Kenya

 - Swahili Coast Design – An organization committed to connect the incredible artistry and talents of East African artists to global markets using the principles of fairness, dignity and respect.
 Shop in their online store for beautiful, handmade sandals, towels, jewelry and more.